tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 environments as well.

 While build systems have been in use in software projects for decades, they're newer for web projects.
-Web development used to be serving static assets (HTML, CSS, JS, and images).
-From there, the industry started having the server execute pieces of the source files to adjust the output dynamically (SHTML, Perl, or PHP) to do things like add modification dates, include reusable snippets, etc.
-But over the years, this "dynamic content" gave rise to full CMS-based websites.
+Web development used to be limited to serving static assets (HTML, CSS, JS, and images).
+From there, the industry started having the server execute pieces of the source files to adjust the output dynamically (SHTML, Perl, or PHP) to do things like add modification dates, include reusable snippets, etc. But over the years, this "dynamic content" gave rise to full CMS- based websites.
 The change may have happened gradually, but these really are full applications now.
 They should be managed as such, especially enterprise sites or sites with large/revolving development teams.

 ## We use Aquifer as a build system for Drupal.